cakephp/docs/en/core-libraries/time.rst

 .. php:class:: FrozenTime
 .. php:class:: FrozenDate

-CakePHP offers immutable date and time classes that implement the same interface as their mutable siblings.
+CakePHP uses immutable date and time classes that implement the same interface as their mutable siblings.
 Immutable objects are useful when you want to prevent accidental changes to data, or when you want to avoid order based dependency issues.
 Take the following code::